 Advantage: They're fast.
 You could email your initial questions to a shortlist of providers, get responses within a week, and then use their responses to craft an effective RFP.

-- You should be prepared to share internal information about your process and needs
+The process can be lengthy and time-consuming.
+You should share internal information about your process and needs with your vendors.

-What it does: Helps you compare vendors based on your priorities.
+What it does: Helps you compare vendors based on your project scope and priorities.

-Basically, if an RFP is an intimidate dinner-date, an RFI is grabbing a drink or getting coffee.
+Basically, if an RFP is an intimate dinner-date, an RFI is grabbing a drink or getting coffee.

 Example RFI questions

 Your challenge is to engage current customers and use their networks to refer your products/services to peers.
-Based on this scenario, here are some RFI question you might ask:
+Based on this scenario, here are some RFI questions you might ask:

 #PRO TIP: An RFI is especially helpful if you're new to your space (in this example, social media).
 Your bidders' responses will not only demonstrate their expertise, but also inform and educate you (with very little time invested by either party).
 Their answers can also help you nail down more concrete questions for the the eventual RFP.